Introduction to MySQL Grant All Privileges

 The above syntax is illustrated below:

 Initially, we must specify single or multiple privileges after the keyword GRANT.
-Suppose you provide more privileges then; we need to distinct each privilege using commas.
-For demonstrating, let us grant SELECT privilege on a table named ‘Books’ in the demo database in the server to the MySQL user account admin@localhost:
+Suppose you provide more privileges.
+Then, we need to distinguish each privilege using commas.
+For demonstration, let us grant SELECT privilege on a table named ‘Books’ in the demo database in the server to the MySQL user account admin@localhost:

 GRANT SELECT ON Books TO admin@localhost;